 Tim says, “I am a new driver, and I have never been to that area before.
 If I drive, it will take 4 hours.”

-John says, “I am okay with driving on a hilly area but I have not been there before.
+John says, “I am okay with driving in a hilly area but I have not been there before.
 So it might take me 3 hours to drive us all there”

-Similarly in Software development, we provide estimates based on our similar past experiences, technical skills, and familiarity/domain knowledge of the Technical aspects of the task assigned.
+Similarly, in Software development, we provide estimates based on our similar past experiences, technical skills, and familiarity/domain knowledge of the Technical aspects of the task assigned.

-Why Do We Need to Estimate?
+Why Do We Need to Estimate

 The software project delivery schedule is driven by business needs.
 In order for the team to commit to the deadlines, it is important for the team to come together and provide a realistic estimate.